DALSA-Lab/DTU-Scara-Robot/ROS2/ros2_scara_ws/src/system_test_packages/gripper_manual_control/TUTORIAL.md

 # Tutorial for controlling the gripper through the robot from a Windows machine

-This tutorial is a compilatio of the README files in this repository and specific to just controlling the gripper from a Windows machine.
+This tutorial is a compilation of the README files in this repository and specific to just controlling the gripper from a Windows machine.

 ## Network
 After turning on the robot, the Raspberry Pi will search for a WIFI network with the the following credentials: